|VICTIMS OF ABORTION SPEAK OUT

-I drank all day, and through the night; in vain, I sought to end my life.
+I drank all day and through the night; in vain, I'd sought to end my life.

 I was poor, wretched, blind; I was bound and not free.
-From a cold, dark tomb of despair, I cried, "GOD have mercy on me!"
+From a cold, dark tomb of despair, I'd cried, "GOD have mercy on me!"

-I was so very sorry for all the wrong I had done.
-Tired, weak and weary, I no longer desired to run.
+I was so very sorry for all the wrong I'd done.
+Tired, weak, and weary, I no longer desired to run.
 In that very instant,

-and very lovingly handed him to me.
-I was allowed by GOD, to hold him for a moment, yet it seemed like an eternity.
+and lovingly handed him to me.
+I was allowed by GOD to hold him for a moment, yet it seemed like an eternity.

-Then smiling, He whispered, "See, My child, you have lost nothing in Me".
-Years of grief turned to joy, then to laughter --
+Then smiling, He whispered, "See, My child, you have lost nothing in Me!"
+Years of grief turned to joy and laughter.

-bound fast in tight grave clothes by sins of the past.
-They need to know that I love them so much:
+Bound in tight grave clothes by the sins of their past, they need to know I love them so much.

-For the Spirit of the LORD GOD is upon you, to the opening up of prison gates to them that are bound,
+For the Spirit of the LORD GOD is upon you to liberate those who are bound;

 (Jeremiah 31:15-17; Isaiah 61:1-3; Psalm 30:11-12; 126:3; Matthew 5:4, 9:9-13; Luke 7:36-50; John 3:16-17;